Network Engineering and Security

 Programs of Interest

-Today, researchers at DePaul are addressing the aforementioned challenges with an eye towards providing higher service levels and reducing the energy footprint of Internet operations.
+Researchers at DePaul are addressing these challenges with an eye towards providing higher service levels and reducing the energy footprint of Internet operations.
 They are studying how to optimize operations in machine-to-machine (M2M) and Internet-of-Things (IoT) networks.
 New network infrastructures are being developed to operate in ad hoc situations, without relying on the Internet, to mitigate connectivity during power outages and in infrastructure-poor regions.
 The Internet is profoundly changing on multiple fronts.
 Video content is now dominating web traffic, and Internet service providers must now accommodate nearly 30 billion networked devices.
-Thus, we must re-examine every design choice and hold both current and future protocols to highly rigorous standards in development and performance evaluation.
+We must re-examine every design choice and hold both current and future protocols to highly rigorous standards in development and performance evaluation.

 For international students: this is a STEM-designated program, which can qualify you to extend your post-graduation stay in the United States.